5.2.1 Data Acquisition

 -

-If you encounter any issues with the startup of the hobot_sensor node, you can troubleshoot the problems by following these steps:
+If you encounter issues when starting the hobot_sensor node, follow these troubleshooting steps:

 Supported Platforms

-Note: Only supports RDK X3, RDK X3 Module is not supported yet.
+Note: Only RDK X3 is supported; RDK X3 Module is not currently supported.

 RDK Platform